11 best non-custodial wallets in 2025

 Private keys should be stored securely in secret locations.

-Custodial vs. non-custodial wallets
+Custodial vs. non-custodial wallet

 How do I know if I’m using a non-custodial wallet?